kentaka7/eMia-iOS/README.md

 ## eMia on Android

-Here (https://github.com/SKrotkih/eMia-Android) you can find the eMia Android version.
+Please pay attention here (https://github.com/SKrotkih/eMia-Android) you can find the eMia Android version.

 05-22-2018